Skip to content

 Do I still need to buy Lightning Lane Multi Pass?

-Yes.
-Evercay provides strategy recommendations in the days before your visit.
-StandbySkipper is day-of only — searches start at midnight on your park day.
+At Park Day Concierge launch (planned, around six months), yes — Evercay is designed to provide strategy recommendations in the days before your park visit.
+StandbySkipper is day-of only — searches open at midnight on your park day.

 Is Evercay free?